Gravity in Science – What is It?

 What about 9.81?

 Then, what does 9.81 tell us?
 It means that objects falling towards Earth accelerate with 9.81 m/s2, or more precisely, with 9.80665 m/s2 when they are in free fall towards Earth, provided that no other forces come into play.
-Actually, this number is only an avarage, though.
-Free fall acceleration ranges from 9.764 m/s2 to 9.834 m/s2, depending on where you are.
+This number is only an average, though.
+Freefall acceleration ranges from 9.764 m/s2 to 9.834 m/s2, depending on where you are.
 Here, both altitude and latitude affect acceleration.
 Earth is not a perfect sphere but has both a varied topography (mountains, valleys, oceans etc.) as well as flattened poles.
 Thus, Earth’s mass is not distributed evenly everywhere around the (imperfect) globe and thus gravity varies.

 If you would like to know how to calculate a body’s gravitational acceleration (g), this is the formula:

 Here, is the mass of the larger object and is a unit vector directed from the larger body to the smaller one.
 It is negative because it is an attractive force, pointing towards the larger object as the source of the force.
 This tells you how fast objects “fall” towards each other.

 While Newton assumed that matter itself gave rise to gravity as if it were emitting the force, Einstein came up with a new idea: Space and time are woven into each other and together form the fabric of spacetime.
 Every object is located somewhere within spacetime, and the heavier the object, the more it curves and bends the area of spacetime around it.
 Gravity emerges from this curvature of spacetime.
 It is hard to imagine in a 3d environment, but it works like this example in a 2d plane: